awto/mixfix-clj/README.md

 (m/% 2 - (2 - 2)); ==> 2
 (m/% let [x 2 y 2] (x + y - 2)); ==> 2
 (m/% if 2 is 2 then if 3 is 4 then 5 else 6); ==> 6

+;; it also composes with plain clojure application forms:

 (m/% 2 + (- 2 2)) ; ==> 2

 ```